n2tr0n/env-tools-pub/shell-scripts/hyperv-client-tools/README.md

     Set-VM -VMName "Ubuntu Hyper-V" -EnhancedSessionTransportType HvSocket

-Check the status of enhanced session mode
+Check the status of enhanced session global mode:

     Get-VMHost | select Name, EnableEnhancedSessionMode

-Activate the global mode with
+Activate the global mode:

     Set-VMHost -EnableEnhancedSessionMode $true

-to roll back
+To roll back:

     Set-VM "(YOUR VM NAME HERE)" -EnhancedSessionTransportType VMBus

 # Usage

-boot the machine and you should get a requester box asking what resolution you want to run in during startup. exit the window to boot in normal (not enhanced) mode

-if you select a resolution enhanced mode will operate in that resolution for the session. you can break out of enhanced mode.
+Boot the machine and you should get a requester box asking what resolution you want to run in during startup.
+Exit the window to boot in normal (not enhanced) mode.
+If you select a resolution enhanced mode will operate in that resolution for the session.
+You can break out of enhanced mode with the enhanced mode ribbon button (doesn't always result in a useable terminal) or by rebooting

-'use all my displays' is an option for a nice very full screen session.
+'Use all my displays' is an option for a nice very full screen session.